wtfutil/wtfdocs/content/_index.md

 See who's away in **BambooHR**, which **Jira** tickets are assigned to you, and what time it is in Barcelona.

 It even has weather.
 And clocks.
 And emoji.

+### Sponsorship

+WTF is and always will be free and open-source.
+However your sponsorship of this project is greatly appreciated and will fund the caffeine and pizzas that fuel its development.

+To sponsor WTF, just click the button below.

+<a href="https://www.patreon.com/bePatron?u=21477577" data-patreon-widget-type="become-patron-button">Become a Patron!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script>